History of New Thought

 The history of New Thought started in the 1830s, with roots in the United States and England.
 As a spiritual movement with roots in metaphysical beliefs, New Thought has helped guide a variety of social changes throughout the 19th, 20th, and into the 21st centuries.
 Psychologist and philosopher William James labelled New Thought "the religion of healthy-mindedness" in his study on religion and science, The Varieties of Religious Experience.

 Roots

-Rooted universal science, early New Thought leaders shared a Romantic interest between metaphysics and American Christianity.
+Rooted in universal science, early New Thought leaders shared a Romantic interest between metaphysics and American Christianity.
 In addition to New Thought, Christian Science, transcendental movement, theosophy, and other movements were born from similar interests, all in the late 18th and early 19th century.
 John Locke's definition of ideas as anything that existed in the mind that could be expressed through words; and the transcendentalist belief that ideal spirituality "transcends" the physical and is realized only through individual intuition, instead of through religion.